Catrobat/Catroid/README.md

 If you want to implement a new feature, please ask about the details in JIRA or our IRC channel (#catrobat or #catrobatdev) first.

-Let's start to set up the working environment using the instructions in our  [Wiki](https://github.com/Catrobat/Catroid/wiki/Setup-working-environment)!
+Start setting up the working environment by following the instructions in our  [Wiki](https://github.com/Catrobat/Catroid/wiki/Setup-working-environment)!

 Also make sure to read our guidelines for [creating a pull request](https://github.com/Catrobat/Catroid/wiki/Creating-a-pull-request)